 Construction Project Affecting the White House Sidewalk

 Due to a construction project, a portion of both the White House sidewalk and Pennsylvania Avenue near East Executive Avenue will be closed until April 2015.

 White House North Fence Restoration Project

 Sections of the White House sidewalk will be temporarily and partially closed for public safety during a project to restore the White House fence along Pennsylvania Avenue.
-The project, which includes the White House sidewalk adjacent to Pennsylvania Avenue from East Executive Avenue to West Executive Avenue, NW, will be done in six separate, distinct and consecutive phases, from approximately March 2014 until November 2014.
+The project, which includes the White House sidewalk adjacent to Pennsylvania Avenue from East Executive Avenue to West Executive Avenue, NW, will be done in separate, distinct and consecutive phases, from approximately March 2014 until April 2015.
 Each phrase requires the closure of designated sections of the White House sidewalk.
-An eight-foot wide portion of the White House sidewalk along Pennsylvania Avenue and adjacent to the closed section will remain open, subject to the movement of construction equipment and supplies into and out of the project sidewalk work area.
+An eight-foot wide portion of the White House sidewalk along Pennsylvania Avenue and adjacent to the closed section will remain open, subject to the movement of construction equipment and supplies into and out of the project work area.

 The National Park Service appreciates the public's cooperation in this matter.

 John Quincy Adams regularly swam in the Potomac River.
 A journalist, Anne Royall, knew of his 5 a.m. swims.
 After being refused interviews many times, she went to the river, gathered his clothes and sat on them until she had her interview.
 Before this, no female had interviewed a president.